Making a difference

 We have a Quality Manual covering all aspects of our work and a Business Continuity Plan that is updated regularly and reviewed annually.
-We have a dedicated server where all files and data are stored and that is backed up daily ensuring we could recover from total loss of data and/or hardware within 48 hours.
+We have a dedicated server where all files and data are stored, which is regularly backed up both physically and virtually on the Cloud.
+This ensures that we could recover from total loss of data and/or hardware within 48 hours.
 Our contingency planning means that if an unforeseen event occurs, it should not affect our ability to complete any contract.

 Voluntary contributions to conservation

 As part of our belief in contributing to the wider conservation effort, we ensure that biological data collected during the course of contracts is, with the client’s permission, submitted to the appropriate records centre.
 Wherever appropriate, we make also our work freely available to others.
 In addition to this, we also undertake voluntary work on a regular basis.